Kishibe3/non-tracking-google-dictionary/README.md

 Open the decompressed folder.
 Open "background.js" with you text editor.
 ![open background.js](https://i.imgur.com/4VdcpQs.png)

 Edit the first line of "background.js" to change it to the language you want to translate to.
-Save it.
+Save the file.
 ![change language setting](https://i.imgur.com/zMTap8z.png)

 Open the extension setting page of your browser.
 Click the "Load Unpacked" button.
 Choose the folder you just decompressed and install.